96boards/documentation/consumer/dragonboard820c/guides/README.md

     Disk /dev/sde: 1048576 sectors, 4.0 GiB
     Disk /dev/sdf: 393216 sectors, 1.5 GiB

 The UFS provisioning is very much tied to some of the proprietary bootloader, and internal SoC ROM code.
-Instructions to change the UFS provisioning scheme are not provided, and it is very much recommended to not change it.
+While it is possible to change the UFS provisioning scheme, it is not recommended for now.
+For a full description of the default LUNs configuration, you can check https://git.linaro.org/landing-teams/working/qualcomm/db-boot-tools.git/tree/dragonboard820c/ufs-provision_toshiba.xml.

 Each *disk* on the provisioned UFS drive is used for various purpose throughout the boot, and each *disk* contain a set of predefined partitions.
+We release several partition schemes for different use cases.

+### Linux default partition scheme

+This is the default partition scheme recommended to be used when running a GNU/Linux operating system, such as the reference images released by Linaro, based on Debian or OpenEmbedded.

 The main useful partitions for now are :

-* `/dev/sda7` is `rootfs`.
+* `/dev/sda1` is `rootfs`.
 It is ~24GB, and should be used to flash the rootfs
 * `/dev/sde17` is `boot`.
 It should be used to flash the kernel/boot image.

+For a complete description of all partitions, for each LUN, please check https://git.linaro.org/landing-teams/working/qualcomm/db-boot-tools.git/tree/dragonboard820c/linux/partition.xml.

+### AOSP default partition scheme

+This is the default partition scheme recommended to be used when running Android AOSP.

+The main useful partitions for now are :

+* `/dev/sda1` is `system`.
+It is ~4GB
+* `/dev/sda2` is `cache`.
+It is ~1GB
+* `/dev/sda3` is `vendor`.
+It is ~2GB
+* `/dev/sda4` is `swap`.
+It is ~2GB
+* `/dev/sda5` is `userdata`.
+It is ~15GB
+* `/dev/sde17` is `boot`.

+For a complete description of all partitions, for each LUN, please check https://git.linaro.org/landing-teams/working/qualcomm/db-boot-tools.git/tree/dragonboard820c/aosp/partition.xml.

 ## Building the SD rescue image